Irreligion in Germany

 Irreligion is prevalent in Germany.
 In a time of near-universal adoption of Christianity, Germany was an intellectual centre for European freethought and humanist thinking, whose ideas spread across Europe and the world in the Age of Enlightenment.
 Later, religious tradition in Germany was weakened by the twin onslaughts of Nazi rule during World War II and that of the Socialist Unity Party in East Germany during the Cold War.
 In common with most other European societies, a period of secularisation also continued in the decades that followed.
 While today Christianity remains prevalent in the west of Germany, in the east relatively few Germans identify with any religion whatsoever.

-As of 2023, approximately 46% of Germans are irreligious, with a much higher concentration of irreligious citizens in the former East Germany.
+As of 2024, approximately 47% of Germans are irreligious, with a much higher concentration of irreligious citizens in the former East Germany.
 Eastern Germany, which was under communist rule, is one of the least religious regions in the world.
+Pew Research Center's 2018 report found that when grouping all non-Muslims, 36% of Germans selected the option of 'Do not believe in God'.

 History

 One early irreligious German philosopher was Ludwig Feuerbach, who developed a theory of anthropological materialism in his book The Essence of Christianity.
 Feuerbach's work influenced contemporaries Karl Marx and Friedrich Engels in their writings against religion.
 The Freethought movement gained support in Germany during the 19th century.
 The secular coming of age ceremony Jugendweihe was developed in the 1850s, and Ludwig Büchner founded the German Freethinkers League in 1881.

 After its unification in 1871, the German Empire sought to resist attempts by the Catholic Church to impose its authority over the empire's sovereignty.
 During the Kulturkampf, Germany passed several laws that limited the power of religious authorities over the state.

 The Weimar Republic guaranteed freedom of religion when its constitution came into effect in 1919.
 After the Nazi Party took control of the country in 1933, constitutional protection was ignored in Nazi Germany.

 After World War II, Germany was divided into West Germany and East Germany.
 While West Germany allowed for religious protection, East Germany enacted a system of state atheism and persecuted Christian groups for the first several years of its existence, resulting in East Germany having a much higher rate of irreligion than West Germany.
 This divide persisted after German reunification and still exists today.